An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: 2-complexes and their data structures

-Given a 2-complex~$\complex$ without 3-book or isolated vertex, described by vertices, edges, and triangles and their incidence relations, we can easily compute a representation of~$\complex$ in that data structure, in polynomial time: Indeed, by ignoring the incidences created by vertices, we easily build a triangulation of the surface~$\surf$ (possibly disconnected, possibly with boundary) and a list of segments~$S$; we then compute the topology of~$\surf$; finally, we mark the singular points, which are the vertices with several occurrences on~$\surf$ and/or on~$S$.
-We remark that the size of the resulting data structure is at most linear in the number of vertices, edges, and triangles of the 2-complex~$\complex$, because, by Euler's formula, any triangulated surface (possibly with boundary) with $k$ simplices has genus $O(k)$ and a number of boundary components that is $O(k)$.
+Given a 2-complex~$\complex$ without 3-book or isolated vertex, described by vertices, edges, and triangles and their incidence relations, we can easily compute a representation of~$\complex$ in that data structure, in polynomial time in the number of simplices: Indeed, by ignoring the incidences created by vertices, we easily build a triangulation of the surface~$\surf$ (possibly disconnected, possibly with boundary) and a list of segments~$S$; we then compute the topology of~$\surf$; finally, we mark the singular vertices, which are the vertices with several occurrences on~$\surf$ and/or on~$S$.
+We remark that the size of the resulting data structure is at most linear in the number of simplices of the 2-complex~$\complex$, because, by Euler's formula, any triangulated surface (possibly with boundary) with $k$ simplices has genus $O(k)$ and a number of boundary components that is $O(k)$.
 Thus, \textbf{in the rest of this article, without loss of generality, we implicitly assume that $\complex$ is given in the form of the above topological data structure.} (Conversely, it is not hard to see that every 2-complex is homeomorphic to a 2-complex whose number of simplices that is linear in its size, but we will not need this fact.)

 We will need the following lemma. \begin{lemma} Given two 2-complexes $\complex$ and~$\complex'$, given in the topological representation above, of sizes $c$ and~$c'$ respectively, we can decide whether $\complex$ and~$\complex'$ are homeomorphic in time $(c+c')^{O(c+c')}$. \end{lemma} \begin{proof} (We remark that this essentially follows from more general results~\cite{oww-h2ceg-00}; the running time of our algorithm might be improvable, but this suffices for our purposes.)
-As a preprocessing, in the topological data structures of~$\complex$ and~$\complex'$, we do the following: whenever a singular point is incident to exactly two isolated segments and is not incident to the detached surface, we dissolve that singular point, removing it and replacing the two incident edges with a single one.
+As a preprocessing, in the topological data structures of~$\complex$ and~$\complex'$, we do the following: whenever a singular vertex is incident to exactly two isolated edges and is not incident to the detached surface, we dissolve that singular vertex, removing it and replacing the two incident edges with a single one.
 Clearly, this does not affect whether $\complex$ and~$\complex'$ are homeomorphic.